-Figure 3:26: Site layout plan Erf 2181, Klapmuts (Upgrading of Mandela City, Klapmuts)
+Figure 3:34: Site layout plan Erf 2181, Klapmuts (Upgrading of Mandela City, Klapmuts)

 A service provider was appointed for the installation of services via a competitive bidding process.
-The construction of 20m2 housing units using Alternative Building Technology (ABT) was conducted by an appointed service provider
+The construction of 20m2 housing units constructed by means of Alternative Building Technology (ABT) were conducted by an appointed service provider

-The project is being implemented in three phases as per the approved site development plan.
+The project is being implemented in three phases as per approved site development plan.
 The first phase of the development has been completed.